 Enhancing Healthcare Team Outcomes

 As with any medication, ziprasidone therapy should be under the guidance and care of an interprofessional team.
-Clinicians (MDs, DOs, NPs, PAs) will be the prescribers and will determine dosing and titration schedules if applicable.
+Clinicians (MDs, DOs, NPs, PAs) will be the prescribers and determine dosing and titration schedules as applicable.
 Nursing staff should counsel patients on proper medication use and answer any questions the patient may have regarding their therapy.
-Pharmacists can verify dosing, check for drug-drug interactions, and also counsel the patient.
+To reduce the risk of overdose and suicide in patients with psychotic illness, clinicians should write prescriptions for ziprasidone for the smallest quantity of capsules, along with a management plan to monitor and address possible adverse effects.
+Therapeutic drug monitoring can be used if adherence is suspected.
+Pharmacists can verify dosing, check for drug-drug interactions, and counsel the patient.
 If adverse events manifest, this needs to be communicated to all team members.
 This interprofessional approach will yield the best therapeutic results with the fewest adverse events.
 [Level 5]